Rupee at 90 probably not bothering; 25 bp RBI rate cut possible: Helios Capital CEO - BusinessToday

 Helios Capital CEO Dinshaw Irani on Wednesday said the Reserve Bank of India (RBI) probably did not expect rupee to fall to 90 a dollar mark.
 But he believes it is unlikely to sway the central bank’s policy decision on Friday, December 5.

 In an exclusive interview to Business Today, Irani noted the rupee was steady last year when all the other currencies were falling against the dollar.
-The fiscal and monetary tightening helped the rupee to great extent against the dollar, he noted.
+The fiscal and monetary tightening helped the rupee to a great extent against the dollar, he noted.
 “I think that those excesses are coming back to hurt us this time around,” he said.

 Irani noted that the recent trade numbers were not exciting.
 The industrial production too failed to inspire.
 The two data probably played a bit on the sentiment, he said.